How do I find a specific APC propeller?

-How can I change to color of my APC propellers?
+How can I change the color of my APC propellers?

 Clothing dye (RIT) can be used to change the color of APC propellers.
 Dark colors work best and no re-balancing is required.
 Using clothing dye is the best approach for changing the color of a large batch of propellers.
 Please use hot water and follow the dye manufacturer’s instructions.

 APC propellers can also be painted with hobby paint.
 Make sure to check the balance after painting.